-- Don’t to forget to click on the submit button to submit sitemap to Google Search Console
+- Don’t forget to click on the submit button to submit sitemap to Google Search Console

 Once you have successfully submitted your sitemap, it will appear as pending.

-Actually, Google takes some time to crawl it, maybe after few hours, you can see more stats about your sitemap with complete information as for how many links, images, and webpages were found and indexed etc.
+Actually, Google takes some time to crawl it, maybe after few hours, you can see more stats about your sitemap with complete information as to how many links, images, and webpages were found and indexed, etc.